-As national managing partner of Risk Advisory for Deloitte China, Yvonne Wu is an expert at identifying, managing, mitigating and preventing all types of business risks.
-She’s been in the field of risk and compliance advisory services at Deloitte for more than 25 years — witnessing a marked evolution in emerging risks, their impact within businesses (and beyond) and risk management strategies.
+As national managing partner of Risk Advisory for Deloitte China, Yvonne Wu is an expert at identifying, managing, mitigating, and preventing all types of business risks.
+She’s been in the field of risk and compliance advisory services at Deloitte for more than 25 years — witnessing a marked evolution in emerging risks, their impact within businesses (and beyond), and risk management strategies.
 Yvonne currently leads a team of more than 2,400 professionals who develop innovative and integrated risk services that help companies respond to market transformation with agility.

-As Deloitte honours and celebrates Women in Risk Advisory, Yvonne is a salient example of a leader who is making an impact in the field and with clients across industries.
+As Deloitte honors and celebrates Women in Risk Advisory, Yvonne is a salient example of a leader who is making an impact in the field and with clients across industries.
 She is also committed to helping other female professionals enter and succeed in the industry.

-We recently had the opportunity to speak with Yvonne about her job, the importance of support systems and female representation in risk careers.
+We recently had the opportunity to speak with Yvonne about her job, the importance of support systems, and female representation in risk careers.
 Based on the conversation, here are five things to note about this accomplished business leader:

 #1 – Yvonne is a “Renaissance Woman” when it comes to areas of risk.

 She brings deep, cross-dimensional expertise to her role, helping tackle challenges and develop solutions from a well-informed and holistic perspective.